-We measure the memory usage of the NDN apps for RIOT-OS by inspecting the binary object code compiled for the two platforms.
+We measure the memory usage of the NDN-RIOT applications by inspecting the binary object code compiled for the two platforms.
 We use the GNU readelf tool to obtain the code size of each API function, and the GNU size tool to obtain the total code size and the static memory usage from the executables of the skeleton consumer and producer examples shown in Section III-G.

 Table II lists the object code size of the core APIs in NDN-RIOT.
 The second column shows the size of the APIs compiled for the ARM Cortex-M0+ MCU, which is based on the ARMv6-M Instruction Set Architecture (ISA).
-The third column shows the size of the APIs compiled for the ARM Cortex-M3 MCU, which is based on the ARMv7-M ISA.
-Both
+The third column shows the size of the APIs compiled for the ARM